salilab/imp/modules/scratch/README.md

 module.

-It also provides a good module to write classes in that are used for demonstrating bugs in \imp as developers can easily drop the test classes into their own copy of scratch.
+It also provides a good module to write classes in that are used for demonstrating bugs in IMP as developers can easily drop the test classes into their own copy of scratch.

 _Author(s)_: